 A collar is the physical representation of one's submission to another, and the offering of a collar denotes a commitment by the dominant to those they are entering a relationship.
-The issuing or acceptance of collars has very emotional, social and at times near spiritual overtone to it because it is a manifestation of the bonding.
-Individuals draw many similarities between collars and the wedding rings, and associated ceremonies in the vanilla world.
+The issuing or acceptance of collars has a very emotional, social, and near-spiritual overtone because it is a manifestation of the bonding.
+Individuals draw many similarities between collars and wedding rings and associated ceremonies in the vanilla world.
 But significant differences do exist, particularly if it is in a non-monogamous relationship.

 Picking the Right Collar

-Picking a collar that is appropriate is almost as important as the event.
-Selecting an appropriate collar the solely the duty of the dominant, and the submissive should have NO say in this, as it is the physical representation of their surrendering decision-making to their dominant.
+Picking an appropriate collar is almost as important as the event.
+Selecting an appropriate collar is the sole duty of the dominant.
+The submissive should have NO say in this, as it is the physical representation of their surrendering decision-making to their dominant.
 It must be representative of the relationship and something which a submissive will wear with pride.
 In many cases, providing collars is based on type and purposes.

 There are “play” or “training” collars that are very suitable for activities within the “dungeon” or in casual settings.
 A leather or pet collar is good for these purposes and provides a means to express the roles.
 However, these may not always be appropriate in a public setting.
 There may be a social stigma against such public displays.
-In these cases, a more symbolic collar is more appropriate, such as a velveteen choker with an icon or fetish symbol denoting the submissive as such, or even a jewelry type with a locking clasp.
-It is typical to order these specifically for the submissive from one of the fetish jewelry sites and the first time the submissive sees it is at the collaring ceremony.
+A more symbolic collar is more appropriate in these cases, such as a velveteen choker with an icon or fetish symbol denoting the submissive as such, or even a jewelry type with a locking clasp.
+It is typical to order these specifically for the submissive from one of the fetish jewelry sites, and the first time the submissive sees it is at the collaring ceremony.

-Essentially in offering a collar, a dominant is making a statement of being prepared, eager and desiring of having the responsibility for the care, nurturing, training and development of a submissive for a long-term relationship.
-The concept of a “play collar” is like a weekend marriage, makes it justified to fuck but no real commitment beyond that.
+Essentially in offering a collar, a dominant is making a statement of being prepared, eager, and desiring to be responsible for the care, nurturing training, and development of a submissive for a long-term relationship.
+The concept of a “play collar” is like a weekend marriage, which makes it justified to fuck, but no real commitment beyond that.
 Many people living this life are against this as it is an antithesis to everything adherents hold dear.

 One of the other major differences with collaring to marriage is that collar is a series of progressive steps rather than an absolute like marriage.
 Many submissives enter into the lifestyle uncertain of themselves, their interest or long-term desires.
 So collaring follows many patterns associated with that.
 Essentially there are steps of progression as with most professional relationships.

-Many times the submissive is adorned with a simple cloth or sheer outfit; so while not totally nude, they hide nothing from their dominant or the audience.
+Often, the submissive is adorned with a simple cloth or sheer outfit, so while not totally nude, they hide nothing from their dominant or the audience.
 By agreement beforehand, they can disrobe or remain clothed.

-The submissive is asked to kneel before the audience and their dominant.
+The submissive is asked to kneel before the audience, and they are dominant.
 The recipient is then asked to supplicate themselves before their dominant, usually by assuming the position of the slaver’s kiss.
 The recipient is then instructed to kiss the feet of their dominant.

 Those entering a poly situation are now formally introduced to their slave-siblings and the rest of the household.